btomaszewski/webdoctor-server/README.md

 style guide.
 Comments are not mandatory but almost everything should be commented.

+### Settings
+Timezones are disabled because it was going to be way too complicated to deal with them.
+Instead all times are in UTC with an offset of zero (0) hours.
+Clients should convert times to a timezone suited to their needs.

 ### Modules
 The `discussion` module deals with the integrated discussion boards.